WiseGuru/MaxwellCTI/src/site/notes/Tool Deep-Dives/Proxmox/Adding drives to Proxmox.md

 	1. If the disk has already been formatted with partitions, select *Wipe Disk*
 	2. Next, select *Initialize Disk with GPT*, and get an error:
 	3. ![Adding drives to Proxmox-1.png](/img/user/Attachments/Adding%20drives%20to%20Proxmox-1.png)
-	4. Possible ways to fix - in Shell - DON'T NAVIGATE AWAY
+	4. Possible ways to fix - in Shell - *DON'T NAVIGATE AWAY*^[Navigating away closes the shell, and when you come back, it's a new terminal.]
 		1. `wipefs -af /dev/sd#`
-			1. Command succeeded, issue continues
+			1. The issue continues even though the command succeeded
 		2. Use Parted - **Worked**!
 			1. `apt update && apt dist-upgrade`^[Don't use `apt upgrade`, it can and will cause serious issues]
 			2. `apt install parted`